kalisio/kdk/docs/guides/development/publish.md

 * create a tag accordingly in the git repository and push it, this will trigger the CI process to build the target artefacts
 * generates the changelog in the git repository and push it

-This process usually triggers your [CI/CD](./deploy.md) accordingly.
+This process usually triggers your [CI/CD](./deploy.md) accordingly based on the current branch.

 ::: warning
-Before you publish your app take care of updating the version of all dependent plugins to the latest version published, for example perform `yarn upgrade kdk`
+Before you publish your app take care of updating the version of all dependent modules to the latest version published, for example perform `yarn upgrade kdk` to use the latest versin of the KDK.
 :::

 Because Kalisio web app are also released as Docker images you can build it like this: